MartinTichovsky/jest-collector/README.md

 ## Configuration

-Jest Collector must be run before all tests, because it uses [`jest.mock`](https://jestjs.io/docs/mock-functions#mocking-partials) as the major function to collect the data.
-Therefore is needed to set a setup file in `setupFilesAfterEnv` and register `collector` name in globals to be able use it in the tests.
+Jest Collector must be run before all tests, because it uses [`jest.mock`](https://jestjs.io/docs/mock-functions#mocking-partials) as the main function to collect the data.
+Therefore, it is needed to set a setup file in `setupFilesAfterEnv` and register `collector` name in globals to be able use it in the tests.

 Set the needed options in `package.json` or in `jest.config.js`.